jasondaledavis/molecule/readme.txt

 * separated nav and logo rows with HTML

 = 1.7 =
-* Compatible to WordPress 4.7 removed Custom CSS plugin for customizer as it's now default in WP 4.7
+* Compatible to WordPress 4.7
+* Removed Custom CSS plugin for customizer as it's now default in WP 4.7

 = 1.8 =
 * Added filter to remove post type templates update for posts for 4.7.
-Removed post formats from functions.php
+* Removed post formats from functions.php

 = 1.8.1 =
 * Removed extra / from meta in blogs